 What is stress?

 Stress is strain in a living organism.
 It is a basic part of actions in and between between the sub-systems of this organism.
-When these systems are affected by increased demands on their functions the triggers for this increased demands are called ”stressors”.
+Increased demands on the functions of these systems are called ”stressors”.

-All living beeings are constantly exposed to stimuli of various intensity from their surroundings which can result in increased activity (stress)
+All living beings are constantly exposed to stimuli of various intensity from their surroundings.
+This can result in increased activity (stress) of various systems of their organism.
+Stressors can engage our physiologic systems (body and brain), our mental systems and our social interacting systems.

-Modern science claims that both health and disease are grossly depending on to which extent the human individual is able to cope with outer and inner stressors in order to retain, or restore, balance in her physiologic and mental systems.
+Modern science claims that both health and disease are grossly depending on to which extent a human individual is able to cope with stressors from the outside, and from within, in order to retain, or restore, balanced function in her physiologic and mental systems.

 Normal function of the human organism can be compared with normal function of a sailing boat.
 The sails, the rigging and the mast are those systems that make the boat function as intendet = moving through the waters.
 They are all needed and must cooperate.
 Still there must be something that activates them.
-The wind is for the boat a stressor generating tension in the sails, which is transferred to rigging and mast and gives the boat its normal function = movement through the waters.
+For the boat the wind is a stressor generating tension in the sails, which is transferred to rigging and mast and gives the boat its normal function = movement through the waters.

 No stress in the systems of the boat means that

-In the human individual: lack of stimuli to mind and body in single living elders may cause increasing
+In the human individual: lack of stimulation of mind and body in elderly people living alone may cause increasing

 symtoms of dementia.

-In the human individual: Too much or prolonged stress may result in physical illness, fatigue, and mental symtoms.
+In the human individual: Too high or prolonged stress may result in fatigue, mental symtoms and physical illness.

 The biologic